ForestOfLight/skyoobguide/docs/clipping.md

 ## General Clipping

 It’s also important to know that two collision boxes that are close enough together can push you through one of them.
-For example, I once accidentally clipped into the All-Elder room (OOB in the room just before Eden’s social area and right after meditating at the Vault elder shrine) just by walking under a chair from a table at the right angle as a chibi.
-I wouldn’t recommend trying this as a legitimate clip method unless you know two collision boxes will work to push you through consistently (i.e. the clip in the skip for the second half of the Eye of Eden).
+For example, I once accidentally clipped into the all-elder room (OOB in the room after meditating at the Vault elder shrine) just by walking under a chair from a table at the right angle as a chibi.
+I wouldn’t recommend trying this as a legitimate clip method unless you know two collision boxes will work to push you through consistently.
+Here's an extremely well known general clip:

+<div style="width:100%;height:0px;position:relative;padding-bottom:62.500%;"><iframe src="https://streamable.com/e/z7wf0g?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>